How to Prevent Winter Road Salt From Damaging Your Car

-Icy, snowy roads in much of the country demand salt and other ice-melt techniques to make them passable in winter.
-While road salt (i.e. snow salt or ice salt) and brines are critical to keeping roads safe, they can damage your vehicle.
+Icy, snow-covered roads demand salt and other ice-melt techniques to make them passable in winter.
+While road salt (i.e. snow salt or ice salt) and brines are critical to keeping roads safe, they can also damage your vehicle over time.

 How Does Road Salt Harm Cars and Trucks?

 Most components of cars, including the body, suspension and brake parts, are made of steel, which itself is an alloy of iron with carbon and other elements.
 When iron meets water and oxygen, a chemical reaction takes place that creates iron oxide, otherwise known as rust.

 Salt enables electrons to move more quickly within that chemical reaction, not so much causing the rust but rather accelerating the rust-creation process on bare steel components.

 Often, rust will start on bare metal fasteners and suspension components on the underside of the car; typically, the paint on a car will protect the bodywork you can see.
 However, if that paint is damaged in any way, exposing bare metal beneath, that’s a likely starting point for rust.
 The lowest edges of your car are most likely to see rust, as they are vulnerable to rock chips that you might not notice in everyday driving.
 (Here’s how to repair car paint that’s chipped, flaked or scratched.)